DanielMSchmidt/workshopManager/README.md

 - [ ] Mail from subscribable to all subscribers
 - [ ] Write js to handle the unsubscribale form
 - [ ] User has name
+- [ ] subscription controller should only respond in json
 - [ ] Build Subscribe Snippet
-- [ ] Public page for event, where outsiders can see notifications send and which has links to subscribe / unsubscribe
+- [ ] Public page for event, with notifications send and which has links to subscribe / unsubscribe

 ## Idea